junglewill/Machine-Learning-A-Z/README.md

 ## Model Selection in R
 * k-Fold Cross Validate (using createFolds function with k=10 and lapply() function to train training fold, predict on testing fold, and then calculate the accuracy separately in each fold from <b>caret</b> library)
+* Grid Search (using train function with method = 'svmRadial' and the rest supporting methods that you can find online from <b>caret</b> library)